WHAT DO WE BELIEVE?

 A STATEMENT OF DOCTRINE.

-We believe that the Scriptures are verbally inspired by God, error-free in the original writings, and the supreme authority of faith and practice for the believer in Jesus.
+We believe that the Scriptures are God breathed, error-free in the original writings, and the supreme authority of faith and practice for the believer in Jesus.
 We further believe that there is only one method for interpretation: the literal method.
 The literal method recognizes that the authors of Scripture meant what they said.
 Therefore, the literal method consistently applies the rules of grammar, literature, history, and culture to Scripture in order to unlock and understand the author’s meaning.

 (2 Timothy 3:16-17; 2 Peter 1:20-21; Hebrews 4:12)